milgra/headerlessc/README.md

 The ultimate solution seems to be using the `__INCLUDE_LEVEL__` preprocessor macro.
 It's value is zero if we are in a source file that was added directly to the compiler as parameter and greater than zero if we are in a file that was included as a header file from an other file.

-So just create a single file, write the header declarations at the top, write the implementation under that and guard the implementation with an `#if __INCLUDE_LEVEL__ == 0` macro and you never have to use header files again.
+So just create a single file, write the header declarations at the top, write the implementation under that and guard the implementation with an `#if __INCLUDE_LEVEL__ == 0` macro and you never have to use header files again unless you need a library interface.
 You can include all files written this way as header files and add these files as source files to the compiler, everything will work as before.

 Example : mtvec.c
 ```